dwyl/process-handbook/corporation-tax.md

 ## HMRC

-(This process is written with FocusHub in mind)
+(This process is written with FocusHub in mind.
+Please see disclaimer above and make sure you're answering correctly for your own business)

 * Log in to the relevant HMRC account.
 The details are in the usual spreadsheet.
-  * NB: 2FA is enabled; the dwyl accounts have @iteles mobile registered, and the FocusHub accounts have @rub1e mobile registered.
-So best to check the relevant person is available to send you the security code
+  * NB: 2FA is enabled; check with @iteles for account holders
 * Hit `Complete corporation tax return` and press `continue` until you see a green button that says `Create New Submission`
 * "No - I don't want to amend an existing Company Tax Return"
 * "No - my accounts haven't been audited"